heyliceeee/100MoviesToWatch/README.md

 # 🎬 Empire Online — Top 100 Movies Scraper

-Este projeto recolhe automaticamente a lista dos **100 melhores filmes de sempre** segundo a Empire Online e gera um ficheiro de texto com todos os títulos organizados do nº 1 ao nº 100.
+This project automatically collects the list of the **Top 100 Greatest Movies of All Time** according to Empire Online and generates a text file with all titles organized from #1 to #100.

 ---

-## 📌 Objetivo
+## 📌 Objective

-Extrair os títulos presentes na página oficial da Empire Online, filtrá‑los de forma precisa e gerar uma lista final limpa e ordenada.
-O foco está em:
+Extract the titles from the official Empire Online page, filter them accurately, and generate a clean, ordered final list.
+The focus is on:

-- Aceder à página com cabeçalhos de navegador para evitar bloqueios
+- Accessing the page with browser‑like headers to avoid blocks
-- Identificar corretamente os elementos HTML que contêm os títulos
+- Correctly identifying the HTML elements that contain the titles
-- Filtrar apenas os títulos válidos
+- Filtering only valid movie titles
-- Reverter a ordem para obter a lista do 1 ao 100
+- Reversing the order to obtain the list from 1 to 100
-- Guardar o resultado num ficheiro simples
+- Saving the result to a simple file

 ---

-## 🧠 Como Funciona
+## 🧠 How It Works

-O programa:
+The program:

-- Obtém o HTML da página da Empire Online usando cabeçalhos que simulam um browser real
+- Retrieves the HTML from the Empire Online page using headers that simulate a real browser
-- Analisa o conteúdo com BeautifulSoup
+- Parses the content with BeautifulSoup
-- Localiza os elementos que contêm os títulos dos filmes
+- Locates the elements containing the movie titles
-- Extrai apenas os textos relevantes, ignorando elementos como “Director:”
+- Extracts only the relevant text, ignoring elements like “Director:”
-- Organiza a lista na ordem correta
+- Organizes the list in the correct order
-- Exporta todos os títulos para um ficheiro `movies.txt`
+- Exports all titles to a `movies.txt` file